amsanchez93/amsanchez93.github.io/projects/project-3.md

   - UAV
   - Drone
   - 3D Mapping
-summary: The goal of this project is to design and build a fully autonomous Unmanned Aerial Vehicle (UAV) to 3-D map areas which may be difficult or dangerous for humans to enter.
+summary: The goal of this project was to design and build a fully autonomous Unmanned Aerial Vehicle (UAV) to 3-D map areas which may be difficult or dangerous for humans to enter.
 ---

 <div class="ui small rounded images">